The-going/evlproject/content/core/benchmarks/_index.md

   the higher the task switch rate, the more likely such extended interrupt masking may delay the response time to an external event.

-- how the response time of the real-time infrastructure is affected by unfavourable cache situations is important.
+- How the response time of the real-time infrastructure is affected by unfavourable cache situations is important.
 While no real-time work is pending, the real-time infrastructure just sleeps until the next event to be processed arrives.
 In the meantime, GPOS (as in